garciaraul85/GMC_Challenge/README.md

     The reason I chose Koin instead of Dagger, was because not only is Koin easier to implement, but also I haven't had yet the opportunity to work with Koin and I wanted to play with it.
 * Retrofit
-    I choose Retrofit instead of Volley for the following reasons:
+    I chose Retrofit instead of Volley for the following reasons:
     Retrofit has full support for POST requests and multi part file uploads, with a sweet API to boot.
 Volley supports POST requests but you'll have to convert your Java objects to JSONObjects yourself (e.g., with Gson).
 Also supports multi part requests but you need to add these additional classes or equivalent.
 * Gson
     To serialize the json response into a pojo.
 * Round image
     For loading images as a circle.
 * Eventbus
-    I found it more convenient easier to send data between a fragment and a service instead of using interfaces and intents if I were to use a bound service, and also easier than having to implement a local broadcast receiver.
+    I found it more simpler and easier to send data between a fragment and a service instead of using interfaces, intents or local broadcast receivers.
 * JUnit
-    To write tests.
+    To write tests (I only wrote unit tests for my 2 view models).
     Thanks to the decision of using viewmodels and dependency injection, I can decouple my code and make it easier to mock my repositories for my viewmodel tests.

-    If I've not decouple my repository and instead just created the repository in my viewmodel, I wouldn't have been able to mock my repository and therefore I wouldn't have been able to easily isolate my viewmodel in order to just test my viewmodel and when we are testing, we want to make sure that we just test our class and our class only, and the rest of the dependencies we just want to mock their behavior because later we will write tests for those other dependencies.
+    If I've not decouple my repository and instead just created the repository in my viewmodel, I wouldn't have been able to mock my repository and therefore I wouldn't have been able to easily isolate my viewmodel in order to just test my viewmodel and when we are testing, we want to make sure that we just test our class and our class only.
+Meanwhile the rest of the dependencies we just want to mock their behavior because later we can write tests for those other dependencies.
 * Mockito
     To mock my dependencies.
 * Espresso
     To create my ui-tests.
 I created to branches for my ui-tests.
-The "espresso_tests_idling_example"(https://github.com/garciaraul85/GMC_Challenge/tree/espresso_tests_idling_example) uses idling resource so espresso waits for the network call to complete before finishing the test, this works when you are not running your tests behind a firewall.
-In case you are not able to run the tests because of the network, I created the branch "espresso_tests_mock_example" (https://github.com/garciaraul85/GMC_Challenge/tree/espresso_tests_mock_response), using build variants I created a mock repository and a mock module that injects the mock repository in my viewmodels so instead of making real network calls, we mock the calls not just when doing ui-tests, but also when running the app.
+The "espresso_tests_idling_example" uses idling resource so espresso waits for the network call to complete before finishing the test, this works when you are not running your tests behind a firewall.
+In case you are not able to run the tests because of the network, I created the branch "espresso_tests_mock_example", using build variants I created a mock repository and a mock module that injects the mock repository in my viewmodels so instead of making real network calls, we mock the calls not just when doing ui-tests, but also when running the app.
 This mock repository only runs when you select the mock variant.
 * Foreground service
     I used a foreground service and a notification to simulate the music player.
 This notification allows us to control the tracks of the app.